opensearch-project/opensearch-build/release-notes/opensearch-release-notes-3.7.0.md

 ### Experimental Features
 * **SLO catalog:** Ranks every service-level objective by remaining error budget so the objective closest to breaching is always first.
 Includes burn-rate alerts, multi-window evaluation, and direct links to underlying metrics.
+* **Unified alerts view:** Merges OpenSearch monitors and Prometheus alerting rules into a single inbox sorted by severity and grouped by service, with a read-only rendering of your Alertmanager routing tree for at-a-glance incident context.

 ## FEATURES